FRIENDS OF ARMENIA (FOA) ORGANIZATION

 YOUTH GROUP

-Sevan Aliksanian, Burag Celikian, Berj Aliksanian, Sayyad Chakarian, Shant Der Ashodian, Garen Aliksanian, Siran Alexandrian, Narod Koseian, Kristina Badem, and Sevan Ardic.
+Sevan Aliksanian, Burag Celikian, Berj Aliksanian, Sayyad Chakarian, Shant Der Ashodian, Garen Aliksanian, Siran Alexandrian, Narod Koseian, Kristina Badem, Sevan Ardic, and Isabella Celikian.

 IN ARMENIA